-The New England Handicapped Sports Association or “NEHSA” is a seven-day a week non-profit program staffed by volunteers.
+The New England Healing Sports Association or “NEHSA” is a seven-day a week non-profit program staffed by volunteers.
 It is one of the oldest adaptive snow sports learning centers on the east coast with its inception in 1972.
 NEHSA was founded as a non-profit organization run by and for individuals with disabilities who wanted to enjoy active and independent lives through participation in sports.

 Anyone can learn snow sports; NEHSA offers adaptive ski and snowboard lessons to people of all ages and all disabilities.
 Our knowledgeable and nurturing staff, instructors and assistant’s are all here to assist you and your family in your quest to enjoy winter sports.
 This program is a 501©3 nonprofit and as such is dependent on gifts and grants to provide these services.

 Our goal is to provide any individual living with a differing ability access to safe and rewarding recreation or if desired we will put you’re family living with a disability on a clear path to independence through training and understanding of the specialized equipment used in this wonderful sport.
-Please visit our web site for a full program overview or call Tom Kersey at 1-603-763-9158 or e-mail Tom at firstname.lastname@example.org.
+Please visit the NEHSA web site for a full program overview or call Tom Kersey at 1-603-763-9158 or e-mail Tom at email@example.com.

 Tri- Track Skiing derives its name from the three tracks made in the snow by the two outriggers and the single ski.